starnowski/posmulten/README.md

 * Any new issues please report in [GitHub site](https://github.com/starnowski/posmulten/issues)

 # Project contribution
-At this moment please create issue on page [issues](https://github.com/starnowski/posmulten/issues) with "[CONTRIBUTION]".
+At this moment please create issue on page the [issues](https://github.com/starnowski/posmulten/issues) with "[CONTRIBUTION]".
 Or send message to me directly on [LinkedIn site](https://pl.linkedin.com/in/szymon-tarnowski-a104b4150).
 TODO